DevNambi/blog-drafts/000 - summit learning.md

 Do certain time slots produce higher scores?

+(ADD TABLEAU VIZ)

+There's no real correlation between time slots and scores.
+There is some variation of scores between times, but there's no pattern I can find to it.

 @DevNambi was there a particular was there a time slot that produced higher scores?.
 My hypothesis is that the later sessions will have a higher deviation of scores.
 And the people that go really want to be there.
 Either they are thrilled or disappointed.

 **Speak Up, Speak Up**

 @DevNambi @Jorriss Oh it would be interesting to see if survey completion rate went up or down, and if it correlated to satisfaction or attendance or time of day.

+(ADD TABLEAU VIZ)

 @DevNambi Interesting.
 I would think they go down.
 That would be an interesting survey question.